 Jordy tells her story.

 I had to collect my eyeglasses.
-I needed photochromic-lens because of the sunlight.
+I needed a photochromic lens because of the sunlight.
 Anytime the sun-rays hit my car windscreen when I am driving it disturbs my vision or sight.

 I had hardly sat down when an attendant brought my order.
-I ordered a red velvet cake and soft drink, Coca-cola to be precise.
-I opened the soft drink and poured it in the teacup to avoid raised eyebrows and to keep the posh outlook of drinking tea.
+I ordered a red velvet cake and a soft drink, Coca-Cola to be precise.
+I opened the soft drink and poured it into the teacup to avoid raised eyebrows and to keep the posh outlook of drinking tea.